Controversial Police Encounters Fast Facts

 2011 - Fullerton, California - Kelly Thomas

-July 5, 2011 - Fullerton, California police officers respond to a call about a homeless man looking into car windows and pulling on handles of cars.
+July 5, 2011 - Fullerton police officers respond to a call about a homeless man looking into car windows and pulling on handles of cars.
 Surveillance camera footage shows Thomas being beaten, clubbed and stunned with a Taser by police.
-The video sparks a nationwide outcry.
-Thomas, who is mentally ill, dies five days later, and his death is ruled a homicide.
+Thomas, who was mentally ill, dies five days later in the hospital.
+When the surveillance video of Kelly's beating is released in May 2012, it sparks a nationwide outcry.

-July 5, 2011 - Fullerton, California police officers respond to a call about a homeless man looking into car windows and pulling on handles of cars.
+July 5, 2011 - Fullerton police officers respond to a call about a homeless man looking into car windows and pulling on handles of cars.
 Surveillance camera footage shows Thomas being beaten, clubbed and stunned with a Taser by police.
-The video sparks a nationwide outcry.
-Thomas, who is mentally ill, dies five days later, and his death is ruled a homicide.
+Thomas, who was mentally ill, dies five days later in the hospital.
+When the surveillance video of Kelly's beating is released in May 2012, it sparks a nationwide outcry.

 May 9, 2012 - Officer Manuel Ramos is charged with second-degree murder and involuntary manslaughter, and Cpl.
 Jay Patrick Cicinelli is charged with involuntary manslaughter and felony use of excessive force.

-May 16, 2012 - The City of Fullerton, California, awards $1 million to Thomas' mother, Cathy Thomas.
+May 16, 2012 - The City of Fullerton awards $1 million to Thomas' mother, Cathy Thomas.

-January 13, 2014 - A jury acquits former officers Ramos and Cicinelli.
+January 13, 2014 - A jury acquits Ramos and Cicinelli.
+The charges against Wolfe are dropped.

+January 23, 2017 - Department of Justice officials announce they will not pursue federal charges against the three officers for civil rights violations.

 2014 - New York - Eric Garner